 Smokestack is very sorry to report the death of the poet, essayist and editor Sebastian Barker, at the age of 68.
 Sebastian was a wonderful lyrical poet.
 He wrote with such an enviable light, musical grace.
 Smokestack is extremely proud to have published Sebastian's The Erotics of God.
 He was the real thing.

 Congratulations to Steve Ely, whose first book, Oswald's Book of Hours has just been short-listed for this year's Ted Hughes Award, an annual prize established by Carol Anne Duffy and given to a living UK poet for new work in poetry.
 Oswald's Book of Hours was also on last year's Forward Prize shortlist for the Best First Collection.

-Smokestack Books aims to hold open a space for what is left of the English radical poetic tradition in the twenty-first century.
-Smokestack champions poets who are unfashionable, left-field or working a long way from the metropolitan centres of cultural authority.
-Smokestack is committed to the common music of poetry; is interested in the World as well as in the Word; believes that poetry is a part of and not apart from society; argues that if poetry does not belong to everybody, it is not poetry.
+Smokestack aims to keep open a space for what is left of the English radical poetic tradition in the twenty-first century.
+Smokestack champions poets who are unfashionable, radical, left-field and working a long way from the metropolitan centres of cultural authority.
+Smokestack is interested in the World as well as the Word; believes that poetry is a part of and not apart from society; argues that if poetry does not belong to everyone it is not poetry.